 • Audience Award

-• Submissions will be accepted under three categories – documentaries and branded documentaries made by students and animations that have a documentary element, made by students
+• Submissions will be accepted under two categories – documentaries and animations that have a documentary element, made by third-level students

 • The documentaries can be about any topic

-• Submission is open to third-level students and recent graduates (2018/19)
+• Submission is open to third-level students and students who graduated in 2019 and 2020

 • English subtitles will be required for all non-English language documentaries that are screened

-• The winning documentaries in each category will be shown at the finale on April 24th, 2020
+• The winning documentaries in each category will be shown at the finale in October, either live or online

-• Shortlisted films will also be shown during the festival
+• Shortlisted films may also be shown during the festival

-• Initial uploads should be to Vimeo or Youtube.
+• Initial uploads should be to Vimeo or Utube.
 If your film is selected for screening you will be asked to submit it in the following manner:

 • Resolution: Full HD (1920x1080), 16:9 Widescreen (preferable).
 Frame rate: 25fps.
 Scan type: progressive.
 Video codec h.264 (min 15 – max 40 mbps).
 Audio codec AAC (min 160 kbps), 44KHz.
 Container: MP4.
 File size (*) up to 360 MB.